 Stan Ades, the founder of the Pacific Shaving Company came up with this brilliant idea.
 He took his concept to the Japanese company Monosol, which is the main manufacturer of dissolvable packaging in the world.
 Monosol makes water-soluble, transparent films for household use and cleaning industry.
 The soluble shaving pods took a year to be developed.

-What exactly is the soluble film?
+What exactly is a soluble film?

 To develop the dissolvable shaving pods, Monosol used the technology of its Vivos films.
 The Vivos technology creates individual sachets, pouches and delivery systems which disappear on coming into contact with cold or hot water/liquids/body fluids.
 The films are odorless, tasteless, and transparent and made from food grade components.

-For consumers on the lookout for products which are not cancer causing, the dissolvable shaving pods would be the perfect solution.
+For consumers on the lookout for products which are not cancer-causing, the dissolvable shaving pods would be the perfect solution.
 The PVA film has the safest rating (1) from EWG.
 The European Food Safety Association also has deemed the PVA film safe for edible purposes, which means it is safe enough to be applied on the body as well.

-After there were reports of the colorful, candy like pods being ingested by small children as well as by patients suffering from dementia, Monosol worked with various companies to come up with ‘bittering agent’ to make the films taste bad and add strength to it.
+After there were reports of the colorful, candy-like pods being ingested by small children as well as by patients suffering from dementia, Monosol worked with various companies to come up with ‘bittering agent’ to make the films taste bad and add strength to it.

 One of the challenges faced during the manufacture of the dissolvable shaving pods, was to ensure that they remained intact throughout the supply chain till it reached the consumer.
 The other challenge was to make the pods dissolve as soon as possible, once it came into contact with water.